Stelazine Side Effects

 Generic Name: trifluoperazine

-Note: This document contains side effect information about trifluoperazine.
-Some of the dosage forms listed on this page may not apply to the brand name Stelazine.
+Note: This page contains side effects data for the generic drug trifluoperazine.
+It is possible that some of the dosage forms included below may not apply to the brand name Stelazine.

 For the Consumer

 Extrapyramidal reactions (e.g., Parkinson-like symptoms, dystonia, akathisia), drowsiness, fatigue, muscular weakness, insomnia, blurred vision, skin reactions or rash, anorexia, dry mouth, hypotension, amenorrhea, galactorrhea.

 For Healthcare Professionals